PauloPintor/DataPROV/README.md

 A middleware solution to capture data provenance in centralized and distributed environments, using annotations propagation and query rewriting.

 ## USAGE
 The solution receives as parameters the database, database URL, and the query to parse.
-It also has optional parameters: -wb If true, the boolean provenance (B[X]) is computed; -wt If true, the trio provenance (Trio(X)) is computed; -wp If true, the why-provenance is computed; -wpos If true, the positive boolean provenance (PosBool(X)) is computed; -wl If true, the lineage provenance (Lin(X)) is computed; -t If true, the execution time is computed; -nq If true, the transformed query is printed; -np If true, the provenance is not computed; -dbi If true, the provenance tokens will contain database information (database:schema:table:token).
+It also has optional parameters: -wb If true, the boolean provenance (B[X]) is computed; -wt If true, the trio provenance (Trio(X)) is computed; -wp If true, the why-provenance is computed; -wpos If true, the positive boolean provenance (PosBool(X)) is computed; -wl If true, the lineage provenance (Lin(X)) is computed; -t If true, the execution time is computed; -nq If true, the transformed query is printed; -np If true, the provenance is not computed; -dbi If true, the provenance tokens will contain database information (database:schema:table:token); -or If true, the result has the original result, in case of false it shows the result with 1k or 0k.
 An example of the command is the following:

-    java dataprov.jar -d [DATABASE] -u [DATABASE_URL] -q [QUERY] [-wb/wt/wp/wpos/wlin [TRUE/FALSE - default false] -t [TRUE/FALSE - default false] -nq [TRUE/FALSE - default false] -np [TRUE/FALSE - default false] -dbi [TRUE/FALSE - default false]]
+    java dataprov.jar -d [DATABASE] -u [DATABASE_URL] -q [QUERY] -wb/wt/wp/wpos/wlin [TRUE/FALSE - default false] -t [TRUE/FALSE - default false] -nq [TRUE/FALSE - default false] -np [TRUE/FALSE - default false] -dbi [TRUE/FALSE - default false] -or [TRUE/FALSE - default false]

 After the command, it will be asked for the username and password.